-- 3.1.2.1 That the Natural Heritage Network, as shown on Map 4 Greenway System, includes the following components: - a) natural heritage and hydrologic features and their functions: - i. key natural heritage features and key hydrologic features; - ii. valleylands; and - iii. woodlands and wetlands; - b) vegetation protection zones associated with the features identified in 3.1.2.1a); - c) hazardous lands and hazardous sites; and - d) certain naturalized stormwater management facilities in accordance with Section 3.3.3.9. - 3.1.2.2 That where natural heritage and hydrologic features and functions have been damaged, destroyed or removed without the approval of Council, appropriate compensation in the form of rehabilitation and enhancement to the impacted area shall be provided by the landowner at their cost.
-There shall be no adjustment to the Natural Heritage Network boundary or redesignation of lands where natural heritage and hydrologic features are damaged or destroyed without required approvals.
-3.1.2.3 To work cooperatively with landowners, governments and agencies to ensure that restoration activities within 'Natural Heritage Restoration Areas' shown on Map 4 - Greenway System: a) support a natural linkage and ecological corridor function; b) achieve the naturalization of publicly owned lands over time; and c) minimize impacts to agricultural operations.
-3.1.2.4 To require conveyance of lands within the Natural Heritage Network to a public authority as part of the development approval process at no cost to Markham.
-Conveyance of lands within the Natural Heritage Network shall not be considered as contributing towards the parkland dedication requirements under the Planning Act.
-3.1.2.5 That where lands in the Natural Heritage Network cannot be secured in public ownership, the following stewardship and regulatory tools shall be used to secure the appropriate protection and/or public access for the lands: a) municipal land use controls; b) education; c) stewardship and other agreements; and d) conservation easements.
-3.1.2.6 To work in partnership with the Region, other senior levels of government, community partners and landowners, to secure in public ownership strategic land parcels within the Natural Heritage Network for the purpose of environmental protection.
-3.1.2.7 That in addition to conveyance of lands within Natural Heritage Network through development approvals in Section 3.1.2.4, Markham may also consider the following options for acquiring land into public ownership: a) public acquisition; b) land exchanges; c) donations, gifts, bequests; and d) other appropriate methods.
-3.1.2.8 That the Markham Environmental Land Securement Fund or other funding sources as may be appropriate, may be used to contribute to the costs of acquisition of properties within the Natural Heritage Network.
-3.1.2.9 To prepare Natural Heritage Network Edge Management Guidelines to address appropriate mechanisms for protecting and managing the interface between lands within the Natural Heritage Network and other land uses.
-3.1.2.10 To minimize the impact of required infrastructure on the Natural Heritage Network, where need is demonstrated and no reasonable alternative is available, by: a) avoiding key natural heritage features and key hydrologic features and the associated vegetation protection zone where feasible in accordance
+- 3.1.2.1 That the Natural Heritage Network, as shown on Map 4 Greenway System, includes the following components: - a) natural heritage and hydrologic features and their functions: - i. key natural heritage features and key hydrologic features; - ii. valleylands and watercourse corridors; and - iii. woodlands and wetlands (evaluated or unevaluated); - b) vegetation protection zones; and - c) hazardous lands and sites. - 3.1.2.2 That where natural heritage and hydrologic features and functions have been damaged, destroyed or removed without the approval of Council, appropriate compensation in the form of penalties and/or rehabilitation and enhancement to the impacted area shall be provided by the landowner at their cost.
+There shall be no adjustment to the Natural Heritage Network boundary or redesignation of lands where natural heritage and hydrologic features are damaged or destroyed without required approvals. - 3.1.2.3 To integrate naturalized stormwater management facilities associated with valleylands and watercourse corridors, where it has been demonstrated to the satisfaction of Markham and the Toronto and Region Conservation Authority that feasible opportunities do not exist for new stormwater management facilities outside of valley corridors, to further enhance the function of the Natural Heritage Network. - To work cooperatively with landowners, governments and agencies to ensure that restoration activities within 'Natural Heritage Restoration' areas shown on Map 4 Greenway System: - a) support a natural linkage and ecological corridor function; - b) achieve the naturalization of publicly owned lands over time; and - c) minimize impacts to agricultural operations. - 3.1.2.5 To require conveyance of lands within the Natural Heritage Network to a public authority as part of the development approval process at no cost to Markham.
+Conveyance of lands within the Natural Heritage Network shall not be considered as contributing towards the parkland dedication requirements under the Planning Act. - 3.1.2.6 That where lands in the Natural Heritage Network cannot be secured in public ownership, the following stewardship and regulatory tools shall be used to secure the appropriate protection and/or public access for the lands: - a) municipal land use controls; - b) education; - c) stewardship and other agreements; and - d) conservation Easements.

-The Natural Heritage Network features and their functions are essential for preserving biodiversity and providing representation of the natural environment in which Markham was established.
+The Natural Heritage

+Network features

+and their functions

+are essential for

+preserving biodiversity

+and providing

+representation of the

+natural environment in

+which Markham was

+established.